JayDaley/XML-to-JSON-in-XSLT/README.md

 </xsl:template>
 ```

 in style 2 the simplest thing to do is just omit whatever keys hold the content.
-If you insist on identifying empty elements with well known keys then it tranlates to (though you need to choose whether to make null the value for "c" or "$" or both)
+If you insist on identifying empty elements with well known keys then it translates to the following (though you need to choose whether to make null the value for "c" or "$" or both)

 ```javascript
 { "e" : "empty", "c" : null }